michaeluno/admin-page-framework/readme.txt

 = 3.4.5 =
 - Added the `setting_update_url_{instantiated class name}` filter hook and the pre-defined callback method.
+- CHanged the `getValue()` method of the admin page factory class to respect last input arrays.
 - Fixed an issue on some servers that the script got aborted while sending an email of the contact form.
 - Fixed a url query key after submitting a contact form.
 - Tweaked the styling of the form confirmation message container element.